-C-ID: BIOL 190

-General Education: SCC: Area A; IGETC: Area 5B, 5C; CSU: Area B2, B3
+C-ID: BIOL 190 Prerequisite: CHEM 001 General Education: SCC: Area A; IGETC: Area 5B, 5C; CSU: Area B2, B3 Transferable to UC/CSU Hours: 48-54 lecture, 96-108 lab

 This course, intended for biology majors, covers the structure and function of prokaryotic and eukaryotic cells, biological molecules, cell reproduction and its controls.
 Mendelian and molecular genetics, cell physiology and the metabolism including cellular respiration and photosynthesis, cellular communication, and homeostasis.
 An extensive laboratory component teaches the techniques used in biotechnology to manipulate DNA and to study proteins.